AhmedEltamalawii/Hospital-Management/README.md

 - Dynamically grows with patient entries
 - No fixed size limitations like arrays
 - Simple and memory-efficient for linear operations
+- Time Complexity linkedList is best in some system --> O(n)

 ---